Focus/latexer/README.md

 Will look for Bibtex files given in the current file of the form `\bibliography`, `\addbibresource` and `\addglobalbib`.

 For **multifile** support, from the child files use `%!TEX root = mainfile.tex` to point to the root file.

+You can edit from the preferences window which parameters you would like to search the bibliographies by.
+The default is `title,author`, for example `key,year` will search through entries by their key, i.e. `@key{...}`, and the year it was published.

 #####Environment autocompletion